-Payment of charges for tuition is due by the end of the first week of class for any term.
+Payment of charges for tuition is due by the Friday before the start of class for any term.
 All other charges (fines, etc.) are due within 10 days of the date assessed.
 Payments can be made online or at the Business Office and may be made by cash, check, MasterCard, Visa, Discover Card or American Express.
 A convenience fee will be applied to all credit card payments made towards student account balances.